Alerts keep you in touch with what's happening in Microsoft Intune.

 |Indicates information that isn't critical to your operations, for example, a new version of the Exchange Connector is available.|

-Other alert types might contain different items you can configure such as the percentage of devices that must be affected by an issue before an alert is generated.
+Other alert types might have different items that you can configure, like the percentage of devices that must be affected by an issue before an alert is generated.

-When the criteria in an alert type is met, an alert is generated and displayed in the Intune admin console.
+When the criteria in an alert type is met, an alert is generated and shown in the Intune admin console.

 Additionally, you can configure Intune to notify you by email when an alert is generated.

-In the Microsoft Intune administration console, choose Admin > Alerts and Notifications, then choose one of the following configuration tasks:
+In the Microsoft Intune administration console, choose Admin > Alerts and Notifications, and then choose one of the following tasks:

 Choose Configure.
-In the Configure Alert Type dialog box, configure the settings you want, then choose OK.
+In the Configure Alert Type dialog box, configure the settings that you want, and then choose OK.